 The JAO will give priority to observing ToO proposals during the time period requested by the PI after a trigger request has been submitted, provided the appropriate scheduling conditions (mainly weather and antenna configuration, see Section 4.3) are met and the observations do not conflict with critical engineering and development activities or critical observations with a higher grade.
-For requests of reaction times under 24 hours, PIs are recommended to give notice as early as possible about target coordinates or redshift for preparation of the Phase 2 SBs.
 PIs will trigger observations from accepted ToO proposals through the Project Trigger Submission Page available at the ALMA Helpdesk.
-Further instructions on how to trigger a project are available at the ToO Activation page on the Science Portal.
-Upon receiving a trigger, the Observatory will communicate with the PI through the Helpdesk ticket to clarify any remaining issues.